top of page

 Principal characteristics of carboniferous limestone include:

-• The predominant mineral included in the rock is calcium carbonate which is the main component of the shells of marine organisms, plants and early life forms.
-In this case, the shells and hard parts of marine animals encased in mud 363 - 325 million years ago
+• The predominant mineral in the rock is calcium carbonate, which is the main component of the shells of marine organisms, plants, and early life forms.
+In this case, the shells and hard parts of marine animals were encased in mud 363 - 325 million years ago.

-• It is composed of horizontal layers of rock (beds) and vertical joints many of which have now been uplifted and have steep angles of repose
+• It comprises horizontal layers of rock (beds) and vertical joints, many of which have been uplifted and have steep angles of repose.

-• The main sub-surface features are caves which come about from the carbonation process where carbon dioxide dissolves in an aqueous solution.
-As this process is reversible, the redeposition of calcite forms stalactites and stalagmites in caves over long periods of time.
+• The main subsurface features are caves, which result from the carbonation process, where carbon dioxide dissolves in an aqueous solution.
+As this process is reversible, the redeposition of calcite forms stalactites and stalagmites in caves over long periods.

 bottom of page